milanaryal/milanaryal.github.io/_posts/2015/2015-01-01-using-githubs-atom-text-editor.md

 ---
-layout: post
 title: "Using GitHub's Atom text editor"
+date: 2015-01-01T15:22:14+05:45
 excerpt: "A hackable text editor for the 21st Century."
-date: 2015-01-01T15:22:14+05:45
 redirect_from: "/2015/01/using-githubs-atom-text-editor/"
 ---